-The Job Retention Bonus (JRB) was announced by the Chancellor in July.
-The purpose of the JRB is to provide additional support to employers who keep on previously furloughed staff after the CJRS ends.
-Under the JRB, employers will receive a one-off payment of £1,000 for every employee for whom they previously claimed under the CJRS, and who remains continuously employed through to 31 January 2021.
-To be eligible, employees must earn an average of at least £520 per month between 1 November and 31 January.
-More guidance on how the JRB will work and how to claim will be published by the end of September.
+The aim of the Job Retention Bonus (JRB) is to provide additional support to employers who keep on previously furloughed staff after the CJRS ends.
+Employers will receive a one-off payment of £1,000 for every employee for whom they previously claimed under the CJRS or JSS and who remains employed through to 31 January 2021.
+To be eligible, employees must earn an average of at least £520 per month.
+More guidance on the JRB was released on 2 October.

 Find out more about the Coronavirus Job Retention Bonus

 If any of your employees have had to take time off because they have contracted Covid-19, or they have been advised to self-isolate, or because they have been shielding, and they are eligible for Statutory Sick Pay (SSP), then you can reclaim up to two week's worth of any SSP that you have paid out.
 This only applies if you employ fewer than 250 people, and applies to sickness periods that began on or after 13 March, and to staff who were shielding from 16 April.
 The online system to enable you to claim refunds opened on 26 May.
 To find out more about how the scheme will work and who it applies to, see:

 Check if you can claim back SSP paid to employees due to coronavirus/covid-19

 Eligible self-employed people whose business continues to be negatively affected (or is newly affected) by coronavirus from 14 July onwards have until 19 October to claim for a second SEISS grant.
 This second grant will be for the equivalent of three months at 70% of your average profits.